 Also known for: In case you were wondering about the name, the owners did start out by homebrewing in the Rockaways.
 They opened a second location there in 2016.

 Join the craft beer crowd as we explore the great taprooms of New York City’s new breweries.
-This tour puts the average pub crawl to shame.
-With a focus on the unique brews of the Big Apple, you’ll try the freshest beers straight from the brewery, enjoy local New York pizza, and learn all about the craft beer industry in NYC and the USA.
-Because drinking beer is even more fun when it’s unique and educational!
+This brewery tour and "pup crawl" focuses on the best dog-friendly breweries in the Big Apple where you can try the freshest beers straight from the brewery and learn all about the craft beer industry in NYC and the USA.
+Dogs are more than welcome, but not required to enjoy this tour.

 The New York Beer and Brewery Tour